 - Continue to develop effective teaching and learning across the school.

-- Develop character and a growth mind-set through our curriculum, achieve programme and pastoral support systems.
+- Develop character and a growth mind-set through our curriculum, ACHIEVE programme and pastoral support systems.

-How you can contact the governing body
+How you can contact the Governing Body

-You can see the full list of governors, their attendance at meetings and more information about what we do, on the Governors’ page of the school website and in the appendices to this page.
+You can see the full list of Governors, their attendance at meetings and more information about what we do, on the Governors’ page of the school website and in the appendices to this page.